 Steve Winwood started calling on his friends from Traffic to help him in the studio.
 First to join was Jim Capaldi who helped writing some of the songs and contributed drums and percussion tracks.
 Next was reed man Chris Wood who brought his jazz and folk influences, and the three worked for a few months on the album.
 It became clear that the solo album, with the planned name of Mad Shadows, is really a Traffic record.

-Chris Wood was influenced by the folk revival that swept the British isles in the late 60s.
+Chris Wood was influenced by the folk revival that swept the British Isles in the late 60s.
 One song he suggested to the group was John Barleycorn, which he heard on the 1965 Watersons record Frost and Fire.
-The Watersons’ version, like most of their material from that period, was an unaccompanied vocal group performance:
+The Watersons’ version, like most of their material from that period, was an unaccompanied vocal group performance.

 Winwood applied himself to the song and played a wonderful guitar part on it.
 Capaldi added tasteful and sparse percussion parts and more importantly a brilliant vocal harmony starting on the fifth verse.
 Wood’s flute accompaniment is the icing on the cake on this great take on the song, which has been performed by many British folk artists over the years including Martin Carthy and John Renbourn.
 The Mainly Norfolk site has a good page chronicling many of the song’s covers.
 It is interesting that amidst the great activity that took place at the time in the British folk rock scene by bands like Fairport Convention, Steeleye Span, Fotheringay and many others, one of the most memorable songs remains this performance of John Barleycorn by Traffic, not considered a folk rock band.

 When you first listen to the song you may think that you landed in the midst of a Middle Ages inquisition session.
-The lyrics describe all kinds of brutal methods inflicted by three men to a poor fellow named John Barleycorn.
-However upon a closer look you find that the distressing lyrics are actually a metaphor to the process applied to barley in order to produce beer and whiskey.
+The lyrics describe all kinds of brutal methods inflicted by three men upon a poor fellow named John Barleycorn.
+However a closer look reveals that the distressing lyrics are actually a metaphor to the process applied to barley in order to produce beer and whiskey.
 While it has its roots in old folklore tales about the Corn God and religious symbolism, it is really a satire on legally prohibiting the production of alcoholic beverages while still needing the drink to get on with everyday life, as revealed in the last verse: